DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Girder
 ======

 The WSI DeID is based on the Girder platform.
-For background on Girder concepts and navigation, see GIRDER.rst.
+For background on Girder concepts and navigation, see `GIRDER.rst <GIRDER.rst>`_.

 User Management
 ===============